Hospice care and palliative care share many of the same core values and philosophies. Yet, there are some significant differences.

 Treatments providing symptom relief are often part of a patient’s hospice plan of care.
 Curative treatments are not part of hospice care

-All costs of care are covered by Medicare or private insurance.
+Costs of care are covered by Medicare or private insurance.
 You will never receive a bill from Ohio’s Hospice for the care we provide.

 As long as you meet the hospice’s criteria of an illness with a life expectancy of months, not years.